-- Alternate A1: OWNER would eventually like to upgrade the wastewater treatment system to improve the effluent quality to meet public access reuse (PAR) quality requirements of 20 mg/L BOD, 5 mg/L TSS, and 10 mg/L Nitrate-N. If SUPPLIER can upgrade the Base Proposal system to meet these effluent requirements, please advise what equipment and/or process changes would be required and provide a budgetary cost estimate to design, supply, install, and commission the additional equipment and materials for upgrading the Base Proposal system next to Alternate A1 below. - Alternate A2: OWNER may be required at some point in the future by Florida DEP to improve the effluent quality to meet much stricter PAR quality requirements of 5 mg/L BOD, 5 mg/L TSS, 3 mg/L TN, and 1 mg/L TP.
+- Alternate A1: OWNER would like the ability to upgrade the wastewater treatment system in the near future to improve the effluent quality to meet public access reuse (PAR) quality requirements of 20 mg/L BOD, 5 mg/L TSS, and 10 mg/L Nitrate-N as well as meeting all other operational and design requirements required for PAR by Florida statutes.
+Please advise what equipment and/or process changes would be required and provide a budgetary cost estimate to design, supply, install, and commission the additional equipment and materials for upgrading the Base Proposal system next to Alternate A1 below. - Alternate A2: OWNER may be required at some point in the future by Florida DEP to improve the effluent quality to meet much stricter Water Quality Based Effluent Limits of 5 mg/L BOD, 5 mg/L TSS, 3 mg/L TN, and 1 mg/L TP.
 If SUPPLIER can upgrade the Base Proposal system to meet these stricter effluent requirements, please advise what equipment and/or process changes would be required and provide a budgetary cost estimate to design, supply, install, and commission the additional equipment and materials for upgrading the Base Proposal system next to Alternate A2 below.